 I have presented my work in many different countries.
-For a full list of my English and Dutch work, please visit my CV above.
+For a full list of my English and Dutch work, please visit my CV below.

 In the Dutch health care system health insurers negotiate with hospitals about the pricing of hospital products in a managed competition framework.
 In this paper, we study these contract prices that became for the first time publicly available in 2016.
 The data show substantive price variation between hospitals for the same products, and within a hospital for the same product across insurers.

 CPB Discussion Paper 378 | 29 March 2018